Consolidated Freightways: Company split

 In 1996, Consolidated Freightways, Inc. spun off its unionized long-haul trucking business, CF MotorFreight and four other long-haul subsidiaries, from its non-union LTL operations and related businesses creating two separate publicly traded companies.
 The long-haul group was renamed Consolidated Freightways Corporation and the former parent company, Consolidated Freightways, Inc., was renamed CNF Transportation Inc. The name was chosen to reflect the company's long-time stock ticker symbol, CNF.

 CNF retained the Con-Way regional LTL companies, Emery Worldwide, and the growing logistics business, Menlo Logistics.
 The spinoff long-haul trucking company, now called Consolidated Freightways Corporation, filed for Chapter 11 bankruptcy on September 3, 2002, and ceased operations.

-Due to poor fleet maintenance, Emery shut down aircraft operations in 2001.
-Emery subsidiary Emery Worldwide Forwarding was put under Menlo Worldwide Logistics in 2002 and later renamed Menlo Worldwide Forwarding.
-Another Emery subsidiary which continued operating, Emery Global Logistics, was later absorbed into Menlo Logistics.
+Due to poor fleet maintenance, Emery Worldwide Airlines ceased operations in December, 2001.
+The next year Emery Worldwide’s freight forwarding operations were rebranded as Menlo Worldwide Forwarding, and Emery Global Logistics was absorbed into Menlo Logistics.
 Menlo Worldwide Forwarding was sold to UPS in 2004.

-On April 18, 2006, CNF Transportation re-branded itself under a new name, Con-Way, and remained in operation until October 30, 2015, when they were acquired by Greenwich, Connecticut-based XPO Logistics, Inc.
+On April 18, 2006, CNF Transportation re-branded itself under a new name, Con-Way, and remained in operation until October 30, 2015, when they were acquired by Greenwich, Connecticut-based XPO, Inc.